 We are thinking three sessions.
 Each is started by a presentation, followed by a long, deep, free flow discussion.
 Think 3 to 4 hours per session.

 - Session 1.
 SSNA: the state of the art (presentation by @amelia and myself).
 We discuss SSNA, the main weapon EDGE is deploying onto POPREBEL, and try to get to a fully shared understanding of the implications of working this way.

 - Session 2.
 Understanding populism with digital ethnography (presentation by @jan).
 We look at what POPREBEL thinks populism is, and look at the implications of studying it with the tools we use.

 - Session 3.
 Populism in a complex systems perspective (presentation by @sander).
 To what extent can we bring to bear the experience of complex systems scientists onto POPREBEL?
 What can we learn from that experience?
 Can SSNA be improved to function as a complex systems method?

-The first digital ethnography skunkworks takes place in Brussels, on Tuesday, 9th and Wednesday, 10th of July 2019.
+Note: updated dates.
+The first digital ethnography skunkworks takes place in Brussels, on Tuesday, 16th and Wednesday, 17th of July 2019.
 The following people please save the date:

 If you really really cannot make the dates, flag it now, we still have some flexibility but need to set the date in stone soon.

 We can and should expand the group a bit, but not by much.
 Let’s preserve interactivity without having to break down the plenary.
 I take responsibility for making the final call.